 Parents, carer and community members are encouraged to report any conduct that is in their view inappropriate, reportable or criminal conduct to the Principal or their delegate.
-All such reports will be dealt with in accordance with the schools Complaint Handling procedures.
+All such reports will be dealt with in accordance with the School's Handling Allegations of Staff Misconduct and Reportable Conduct procedure.